Help us to bring positive change to some of the most disadvantaged people in the world

 Set up a birthday donations page

-People sometimes ask friends and family to donate to a charity of their choice for their birthday or special occasion.
+People sometimes ask friends and family to donate to charity for their birthday or special occasion.
 If you’d like to support Rwanda Action in this way, start by setting up a Just Giving page.

 Take on a challenge for Rwanda Action

-You can create your own fundraising event for Rwanda Action.
-The possibilities are endless... from baking days to running a marathon, it is up to you!
+Create your own fundraising event for Rwanda Action!
+The possibilities are endless... from baking days to a sponsored walk, it is up to you!
 Here are some examples of what our fundraising champions have done for us:

 If you have any fundraising ideas or questions, or are planning an event, please do let us know.